Passport Carl Szokoll – Stauffenberg – Valkyrie – July 20 Plot 1944, von Stauffenberg’s linkman in Vienna during the plot to assassinate Hitler.

-Szokoll was an officer in an Austrian infantry regiment, absorbed like the rest of the national army into the Wehrmacht after the Nazi annexation of Austria in 1938.
+Szokoll was an Austrian infantry regiment officer, absorbed like the rest of the national army into the Wehrmacht after the Nazi annexation of Austria in 1938.
 His colonel issued the order to implement Valkyrie in Vienna.
-Szokoll was one of the last persons talking with Stauffenberg on the phone before his arrest and he was one of the very few survivors of the officers involved in the “Radetzky Operation”.
+Szokoll was one of the last persons talking with Stauffenberg on the phone before his arrest, and he was one of the very few survivors of the officers involved in the “Radetzky Operation.”

-is a series “A”, Republic of Austria type.
-The cover page is missing and so is the passport picture.
-However his passport was issued in Vienna on 18 June 1948.
+is a series “A,” Republic of Austria type.
+The cover page is missing, and so is the passport picture.
+However, his passport was issued in Vienna on June 18, 1948.
 It might have been his very first passport after the end of WWII.
-His travel document has 48 pages and ALL pages are filled with stamps and visa.
+His travel document has 48 pages, and ALL pages are filled with stamps and visas.

-Very interesting are the several visas issued by the Allied High Commission Travel Board.
-Six of such visa in total and with four different AMG stamps Gratis, $4, 8DM and 16DM.
-This is awesome as I have never seen this variation of AMG stamps in ONE passport.
-Take a look also on the EXIT visas to leave Austria.
+The several visas issued by the Allied High Commission Travel Board are very interesting.
+Six such visas total and four different AMG stamps Gratis, $4, 8DM, and 16DM.
+This is awesome, as I have never seen this variation of AMG stamps in ONE passport.
+Take a look also at the EXIT visas to leave Austria.
 They also are unusual.

-Further visas are from Switzerland including revenue stamp, UK, Switzerland, Germany, France, Spain and several Yugoslavia.
-Very interesting is the big stamp (visa) from the Allied Forces stating “…is permitted to enter Berlin”, four languages (EN, FR, RU, GER), issued 8 January 1953.
+Further visas are from Switzerland, including revenue stamps, the UK, Switzerland, Germany, France, Spain, and several Yugoslavia.
+Very interesting is the big stamp (visa) from the Allied Forces stating “…is permitted to enter Berlin”, four languages (EN, FR, RU, GER), issued January 8, 1953.
 Never saw this kind of stamp/visa!

-Szokoll was born in Vienna, the son of a corporal in the Austro-Hungarian imperial army, also called Carl, who spent a period as a prisoner of war in Siberia and stayed in the service after the first world war.
+Szokoll was born in Vienna, the son of a corporal in the Austro-Hungarian imperial army, also called Carl.
+He spent a period as a prisoner of war in Siberia and stayed in the service after the first world war.
 Carl junior therefore grew up in Viennese barracks.
-His father wanted him to do better than himself and sent the boy to a grammar school, where he excelled in class and on the sports field before enlisting in his father’s regiment in 1934 as an officer-cadet.
-Two years later he met his future wife, Christl Kukula, daughter of an industrialist and his Jewish wife.
+His father wanted him to do better than himself and sent the boy to a grammar school, where he excelled in class and on the sports field before enlisting in his father’s regiment in 1934 as an officer cadet.
+Two years later, he met his future wife, Christl Kukula, daughter of an industrialist and his Jewish wife.

-By then Szokoll had earned the informal title of “Savior of Vienna”.
-After escaping the fate of so many fellow conspirators and the penalty for his relationship with a “half-Jewish” girl, he took his life in his hands once more by putting out feelers from army headquarters to the Soviet military commanders as they closed in on Vienna.
+By then, Szokoll had earned the informal title of “Savior of Vienna.”
+After escaping the fate of many fellow conspirators and the penalty for his relationship with a “half-Jewish” girl, he took his life in his hands by putting out feelers from army headquarters to the Soviet military commanders as they closed in on Vienna.

-But diehard Nazis discovered the plan and three of Szokoll’s associates were executed while a reward was put on his head.
-Once again he eluded punishment.
-On reaching the Russian lines he was suspected of being an American spy, but was able to convince his captors otherwise.
-He even went on to organize resistance to SS units planning to carry out Hitler’s order to fight to the last man.
+But diehard Nazis discovered the plan, and three of Szokoll’s associates were executed while a reward was put on his head.
+Once again, he eluded punishment.
+On reaching the Russian lines, he was suspected of being an American spy but could convince his captors otherwise.
+He even went on to organize resistance to SS units planning to carry out Hitler’s order to fight the last man.
 Szokoll emerged unscathed.
 So, in the main, did his city.

-He conducted talks with the Soviet city commandant, and briefly acted as unofficial mayor.
+He conducted talks with the Soviet city commandant and briefly acted as unofficial mayor.
 But the Russians again became suspicious of Szokoll, accusing him of spying for Germany.
-As usual by now, he talked his way out of trouble.
+As usual, he had now talked his way out of trouble.

 His hopes of a prominent role in the postwar regeneration of Austria, or at least Vienna, were dashed by returning professional political exiles, who took all the leading positions.
 His contribution to the resistance was honored with several awards, including the freedom of Vienna.